-Sarah French is an Emmy Award winning journalist.
-She anchors the 5, 6 and 11 p.m. newscasts for NBC affiliate, WCNC Charlotte.
+Sarah French is a four-time Emmy Award-winning journalist.
+She is a broadcast news anchor for the NBC affiliate, WCNC Charlotte.

 Sarah joined WCNC from WHDH in Boston, MA.
 She was the morning anchor there and joined the team in 2011.
 She was also the host of What's Cooking, How to Help, and Backstage in Boston.
 Prior to WHDH, Sarah was the morning anchor at WTIC in Hartford, CT.
 Sarah began her career as a reporter for KOMU in Columbia, MO.

 Sarah brings rich experience covering major world events.
-She was on the ground covering the Boston marathon bombing, the destructive aftermath of the 2010 earthquake in Haiti and the 2008 Olympic Games in Beijing, China.
-She holds two prestigious Emmy Awards.
+She was on the ground covering the Boston Marathon bombing, the destructive aftermath of the 2010 earthquake in Haiti and the 2008 Olympic Games in Beijing, China.
+She holds three prestigious Emmy Awards.
 She also received the "Speak for Thyself Award" honoring community advocates and non-profit leaders, as well as Boston’s Most Exceptional Women Honoree.

 Sarah is an inspirational champion for several notable causes, including the Make-A-Wish Foundation and the Susan G. Komen Foundation.
 She is also an advocate for domestic violence victims.
-After the tragic death of her friend and colleague, Alice Morrin, Sarah worked tirelessly with Connecticut legislators to pass a 911 texting bill after Alice's death.
+After the tragic death of her friend and colleague, Alice Morrin, Sarah worked with Connecticut legislators to make 911 texting possible after Alice's death.

 Sarah is a graduate of the University of Missouri School of Journalism.
-She's also currently in Grad School, working to get her Master's of Journalism with a focus on Interactive Media.
-This Master's of Journalism degree focuses on media relations, social media, digital strategy, mass communications, public relations and visual communications.
-After covering the Boston Marathon Bombing, Sarah decided her thesis will focus on how to prepare journalists covering traumatic events.
+In 2021, she went back to school and earned her Master of Journalism degree.
+After covering the Boston Marathon bombing, Sarah decided her research would focus on how to help journalists who cover traumatic events.